 For Current Undergraduate Art Students

 Q: I need more financial assistance for school.
 What can I do?

 A: The School of Art & Art History offers Talent Tuition, a $3,000 scholarship award offered every semester to undergraduate students in the program.
 Students have the opportunity to work in the studio labs (studio arts, photography, new media, moving image) as assistants or in the main office.To be eligible for this award, students must have already completed 2 semesters of coursework at UIC, have a minimum GPA of 2.75, and must be able to work 10-12 hours a week.
 Applications are available at the start of each academic year through the SAAH main office, 106 Jefferson Hall.

 Q: I am not an art major but I want to take an art course.
 Can I do that?

 A: Of course!
 We offer many Gen Ed classes that are open to all students.

 If you have any specific questions about a class you are interested in simply reach out to the Student Affairs office at (312) 996-3351 to speak with an advisor about the course you are interested in.
-Some courses have restrictions so speaking with an advisor is important.
+Some courses have restrictions or require course approval, so speaking with an advisor is important before attempting to register for it.

 Q: I am an undergraduate student trying to register for a class but it says I need course approval.
 Who do I reach out to for that?

-A: All undergraduates seeking course approval must contact their academic advisor for course approval.
-If you do not know who your academic advisor is, contact the Student Affairs office at (312) 996-3351 and you will be directed to your academic advisor.
+A: All undergraduates seeking course approval must contact their academic advisor.
+Contact the Student Affairs office at (312) 996-3351.

 For Prospective MFA Students